alachins/raisd/README.md

 The CommonOutlierReport contains all position pairs, with the first column referring to a position in SweeD_Report while the second column refers to a position in RAiSD_Report.
 The CommonOutlierPlot illustrates the results of both tools and the common-outlier positions (red points).
 The CommonOutlierPoints files contain outlier positions and their respective scores per tool/method.

 An example of a common-outlier analysis based on the reports obtained by the analyses of 1,601 SARS-CoV-2 genomes (available at the [GISAID database](https://platform.gisaid.org/)) using RAiSD and SweeD is provided in the common-outliers-SARS-CoV-2 directory.
-The RAiSD command used to perform the common-outlier analysis is the following:
+The command line used to perform the common-outlier analysis is the following:

 	../RAiSD -n common-outliers -CO SweeD_Report.SARS-CoV-2 1 2 RAiSD_Report.SARS-CoV-2 1 2 -COT 0.05 -COD 400